-For each year of the last five of the Migrations Statistics, we obtain, on the one hand, the immigration flows by place of birth, sex and generation and, on the other hand, the same flows but also broken down by province.
+For each year of the last two of the Migration and Changes of Residence Statistics, we obtain, on the one hand, the immigration flows by place of birth, sex and generation and, on the other hand, the same flows but also broken down by province.
 Both collections of flows are subjected to the same process that was applied to the structures by cohort in the previous step: constant transformation of the corresponding generations between 85 and 95 years as of December 31, and decreasing for the last 5 ages.
 Smoothing is then applied using the triple five-element moving average process.

 After processing these flows, the distribution coefficient is obtained for each year, by means of the quotient between the flow by province for a determined place of birth, sex and cohort, and the same flow for the national total.
-The projected provincial distribution coefficient will be the average of the distribution coefficients of the last five years of the Migration Statistics.
+The projected provincial distribution coefficient will be the average of the distribution coefficients of the last two years of the Migration and Changes of Residence Statistics.